wechain/Lardons/README.md

 0. (**requirement**) **docker-compose** installed
 1. configure the `.env` variables
 2. run `yarn start` or `npm start`
-3. (_optionnal_) if you just cloned the repo, everything (strapi + mongo + nuxt) will be generated the first time you start the app, this takes a little time, check the progress out using `yarn logs`
+3. (_optional_) if you just cloned the repo, everything (strapi + mongo + nuxt) will be generated the first time you start the app, this takes a little time, check the progress out using `yarn logs`

 ## Scripts
 ```bash